rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 reports only when their interest is not served.

 Judiciary, Health, and Education Depts are other glaring examples.
 People have the perception that the Judiciary is clean.
 Of course, many judges are clean like many ordinary people are.
-Most often, when govt is in trouble, they readily agree to a judicial commission by a retired judge.
+Most often, when govts are in trouble, they readily agree to a judicial commission by a retired judge.

-The Khosla Commission, the Shah Nawaz Commission, and the Mukerjee Commission, all investigating the death of Netaji S C Bose in a plane crash in Taiwan en route to Tokyo.
+The Khosla Commission, the Shah Nawaz Commission, and the Mukerjee Commission are all investigating the death of Netaji S C Bose in a plane crash in Taiwan en route to Tokyo.
 Of course, only Mukerjee Commission was headed by a retired judge.
-GD Khosla was a bureaucrat, and Shanawaz Khan was a politician.
+GD Khosla was a bureaucrat and Shanawaz Khan was a politician.
 The conclusion of these commissions is in the public domain and did not conclusively answer the central question of Netaji's death in a plane crash.
 But opening up a lot of unanswered questions.
 Commission of inquiry by retired judges is the most abused judicial remedy to potentially explosive public anger.
 The retired judges